 Salford is in the heart of Greater Manchester, but whilst it’s just 2km from the buzzing Manchester city centre, it has its own community feel.

 If you enjoy the outdoors, then you'll find Peel Park, one of the first public parks in the country, conveniently located next to Peel Park Campus.
 It’s the perfect place for an afternoon walk or an early morning jog before your studies.

 Culturally there’s lots to see and do - Salford is home to MediaCity and The Lowry, plus Salford Museum and Art Gallery is right on Peel Park Campus!

 You can chat to our current students about their experiences living in Salford on our Unibuddy platform.

 We’re well connected by public transport with Salford Crescent train station located right between our Peel Park and Frederick Road campuses making it easy to travel into Manchester city centre and further afield.
 There’s a Metrolink stop a stone’s throw from our building at MediaCity if you’re using the city’s tram network.
 Don’t forget the regular bus links between the city centre and all three campuses - you can use your student ID card to get between MediaCity and Peel Park for free on the number 50 Stagecoach bus!

 Am I able to park on campus?

-Yes, and we have multiple car parks available across our Peel Park and Frederick Road campuses - take a look at our campus map for more information.
+Yes, and we have multiple car parks available across our Peel Park and Frederick Road campuses - take a look at our travel page for more information.

 If you choose to use a University car park, you will need a valid parking session which students can purchase hourly, weekly, monthly or annually.
-There are several ways to pay for your parking, and you can find more information, including prices, on our dedicated webpage.
+There are several ways to pay for your parking, and you can find more information, including prices, on our dedicated car parking.

 What clubs and societies do you have?